 - 2 cups water

-- Add to a pot with water and bring to a low boil.
+- Rinse the quinoa and add to a pot with the water and salt.

 - Let steam for about 10 minutes to finish cooking.